06benste/FoxEss-PVOutput/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/hacs/integration)

-This Home Assistant custom component connects to FoxESS inverters via local Modbus TCP over your network to read operational data and automatically upload it to [PVOutput.org](https://pvoutput.org).
+This Home Assistant custom component connects to FoxESS inverter via Modbus TCP over your network to read inverter data and automatically upload it to [PVOutput.org](https://pvoutput.org).

 > **Note:** This integration has been tested with the Elfin EW11a Modbus-TCP to serial gateway.
 Other connection methods may work but are unconfirmed.

-It polls your inverter locally, meaning you are not reliant on the FoxESS cloud infrastructure, and you can get near real-time data into Home Assistant.

 ## Features

-*   **Local Polling:** Connects directly to your inverter over your local network using Modbus TCP.
+*   **Local Polling:** Connects to your inverter over your local network using Modbus TCP.
-*   **Home Assistant Sensors:** Creates sensors in Home Assistant for all the data points in your inverter's profile, including power, energy, voltage, and temperature.
+*   **Home Assistant Sensors:** Creates sensors in Home Assistant for all the data points in your inverter's profile relevant to PVOutput, including power, energy, voltage, and temperature.
 *   **PVOutput Uploads:** Automatically uploads your system's status to your PVOutput account at a configurable interval.
 *   **UI Configuration:** Simple to set up from the Home Assistant user interface; no manual YAML configuration is required.